NSoiffer/MathCAT/docs/index.md

 * ✓ Nov/Dec: Work on at least one translation of MathCAT to another language (pushed back from late spring).
 Have Indonesian and Vietnamese translations.

 2023
-* Spring 2023: add more inference/speech rules (at least units and currency) [on hold due to Math WG intent discussions continuing]
-* Spring 2023: analyze books to better determine what should be in the Unicode short file (hopefully get someone to help with this)
 * Spring 2023: translation work
   * ✓ Create some tools to simplify generation of the Unicode files in different languages
   * Create some tools to help update other languages when the English version changes (adds new rules) [critical]